 - DON'T USE FIBER MASCARA (OR REMOVERS WITH FIBERS)

 These mascaras are super popular for their length and definition-enhancing powers.
 But they use—you guessed it—fibers.
 Ones that can get in your eye and cause that irritation.
 Steer clear of fiber mascaras to have more confidence in a flake-free formula.

 Plus, if you remove your mascara with a cotton ball or cotton pad, you’re exposing your eyes to even more fibers.
 If your eyes are prone to irritation, swap out fiber-full disposables with a non-shedding wipe or reusable cloth.

-Tubing mascara encases each individual lash in its own tube.
-It sets as it dries, creating a sturdy structure that doesn't flake throughout the day.
+Blinc's Tubing mascaras wrap each individual lash in its own tube.
+It sets as it dries, creating a sturdy structure that's smudge proof and doesn't flake throughout the day.
 It lasts until you take it off, so you won’t wake up raccoon-eyed if you forget to take it off before bed.

 And the best part?
-It’s the easy-to-remove mascara your sensitive eyes have been looking for.
-When you want them to come off, you soak them with water...and they slide off each lash.
+It’s the easy-to-remove mascara your sensitive eyes have been needing.
+To remove, simply soak your lashes with warm water...and the tubes slide off your lashes.
 No scrubbing.
 No lineup of cleansers.
 No black floaters or slime out the corners of each eye.

 Your sensitive eyes deserve a mascara that treats them gently—but never make you sacrifice the lash length and volume you’re looking for.

 Explore Blinc's 4 best tubing mascaras and discover the one that fits you best depending on your lash type and desired looks for different occasions.
 We also have Clean, Vegan, and Gluten-Free options.
 We have a QUIZ to help consumers decide.

 CLICK HERE to get an instant 20% OFF your order + special offers, free giveaways, and once-in-a-lifetime deals!